smithjd/sql-pet/docs/090-lazy-evalutation-and-downloading.md

 > * It delays doing any work until the last possible moment: it collects together everything you want to do and then sends it to the database in one step.
 >

-Exactly when, which and how much data is returned from the dbms is the topic of this chapter.
+Exactly when, which, and how much data is returned from the dbms is the topic of this chapter.
 Exactly how the data is represented in the dbms and then translated to a data frame is discussed in the [DBI specification](https://cran.r-project.org/web/packages/DBI/vignettes/spec.html#_fetch_records_from_a_previously_executed_query_).

 Eventually, if you are interacting with a dbms from R you will need to understand the differences between lazy loading, lazy evaluation, and lazy queries.